jaymzgordon/J-Vault-Web/content/Ibanez RGA121 Rebuild Post-Mortem1.md

 And so it sat, for years, unused.

 Occasionally, I would pull it out and remember how much I enjoyed playing it.
-Such as when I attempted to learn 'Scarified' by Paul Gilbert/Racer X on it back in 2017:
+Such as when I attempted to learn 'Scarified' by Paul Gilbert/Racer X on it back in 2017: https://youtu.be/AkPsq2x9Y74?si=TdxEjHLt_m8EHSe8

-<iframe width="560" height="315" src="https://www.youtube.com/embed/AkPsq2x9Y74?si=rjNH1vYim7yznnIE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In order to bring the beast back to life I decided to redo the wiring to return it to as close to the way as it came out of the factory as I could.